 Amgen (AMGN) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the world's largest biotech drugmaker had lost 4.15% in the past month.
-In that same time, the Medical sector lost 4.24%, while the S&P 500 lost 3.91%.
+Prior to today's trading, shares of the world's largest biotech drugmaker had lost 6.26% over the past month.
+This has lagged the Medical sector's loss of 3.71% and the S&P 500's loss of 4.07% in that time.

-Investors will be hoping for strength from Amgen as it approaches its next earnings release.
-The company is expected to report EPS of $3.92, down 7.76% from the prior-year quarter.
+Wall Street will be looking for positivity from Amgen as it approaches its next earnings report date.
+In that report, analysts expect Amgen to post earnings of $3.92 per share.
+This would mark a year-over-year decline of 7.76%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.2 billion, down 0.56% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $17.88 per share and revenue of $28.1 billion.
-These totals would mark changes of +1.07% and +6.74%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $17.72 per share and revenue of $28.1 billion, which would represent changes of +0.17% and +6.74%, respectively, from the prior year.

 Any recent changes to analyst estimates for Amgen should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.81% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.79% lower within the past month.
 Amgen is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Amgen is currently trading at a Forward P/E ratio of 13.21.
-Its industry sports an average Forward P/E of 18.87, so we one might conclude that Amgen is trading at a discount comparatively.
+Looking at its valuation, Amgen is holding a Forward P/E ratio of 12.9.
+For comparison, its industry has an average Forward P/E of 18.36, which means Amgen is trading at a discount to the group.

-Meanwhile, AMGN's PEG ratio is currently 1.89.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.69 at yesterday's closing price.
+Also, we should mention that AMGN has a PEG ratio of 1.84.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+AMGN's industry had an average PEG ratio of 1.53 as of yesterday's close.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
 This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.